robotframework/robotframework/CONTRIBUTING.rst

 <http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#documentation-formatting>`_
 and follow these guidelines:

+- All new enhancements or changes should have a note telling when the change was introduced.
+Often adding something like ``New in Robot Framework 7.3.`` is enough.

 - Other keywords and sections in the library introduction can be referenced with internal links created with backticks like ```Example Keyword```.